namadjidku/CarND-Behavioral-Cloning-P3/writeup.md

 Non-trainable params: 0

-#### 3. Creation of the Training Set & Training Process
+#### 7. Creation of the Training Set & Training Process

-I did not collect data, for the training and validation sets I used default data avaliable in the workspace.
-I split the data in the ration of 70/30 for training and validation.
-I used images from all three cameras and augmented data via flipping, so for each row in a csv file I got 6 images.
+The data was plit in the ration of 70/30 for training and validation.
+Images from all three cameras were used and augmented via flipping, so for each row in a csv file we got 6 images.

-I finally randomly shuffled training and validation sets.
+Finally both training and validation sets were randomly shuffled.

 Training and validation loss are plotted on the graphic below: